 CONS:

-The Manfrotto with the extension arm worked great for overhead shots.
-But, I came to the conclusion that I really don’t like adjusting the tripod legs for overhead shots.
-I think it can be time consuming to make sure each of the legs are positioned correctly.
+Another issue I have (and this is more of a personal preference), but I really don’t like adjusting the tripod legs for overhead shots.
+I think this can be a bit time consuming to make sure each of the legs are positioned correctly.

 The Best Setup for Overhead Photography